jrengmusic/tit/README.md

 I have severe git skills issues.

-I'm sick and tired wrestling with git commands that might fail.
+I'm sick and tired wrestling with git commands that might failed.
 So i made TUI that always shows exactly what's possible operation based on actual git state.
 No surprises.
 No "command failed" messages.
 No confusion.

 **If it's in the menu, it works.
 Period.**